Written by Slawomir (“Swavak”) Gromadzki, MPH

 Too little research has been done on fertility and diet but, what is known is that a low-fat diet and/or weight loss will improve the function of the ovaries and reproductive qualities of a woman.11-12 Clearly, this Star McDougaller’s experiences attest to the health and reproductive benefits of a low-fat plant-food-based McDougall diet.

-Paula showed great courage by following a non-traditional diet while pregnant, and then raising her son as a vegan.
+Paula showed great courage by following a non-traditional diet while pregnant and then raising her son as a vegan.
 Hardly a dietitian or doctor in the entire world would have supported her, but she was right—the best diet for a pregnant woman and a growing child is the McDougall Diet (vitamin B12 is recommended).
-Anyone willing to open their eyes can see that the dairy- and meat-laden Western diet is at the root of the epidemic of obesity and sickness that plague people young and old, even those with child.
+Anyone willing to open their eyes can see that the dairy- and meat-laden Western diet is at the root of the epidemic of obesity and sickness that plague people young and old, even those with a child.
 Unfortunately, diet seems to be the last remedy anyone tries—after all the modern miracles from the medical and pharmaceutical industry have failed. (source >)

 - Williams TJ, Pratt JH.
 Endometriosis in 1,000 consecutive celiotomies: incidence and management.
 Am J Obstet Gynecol.
 1977 Oct 1;129(3):245-50.